 When you’re closing your business, one of the most important steps you should take is claiming your business’s outstanding accounts receivable.
-In this guide, we’ll walk you through the steps you need to take to collect the money you’re owed.
+In this guide, we’ll walk you through the steps you need to take to collect the money owed to your small business.

-What do I need to do first to collect the money my business is owed?
+What do I need to do first to collect the money owed to my small business?

 The first step you should take is determining how much money your customers, distributors, and others owe your business.
 Using your business’s accounting program, make the following calculations:

 - The full amount that your business is owed